What Is Medical Malpractice?

 Misdiagnosis & Failure to Diagnose

-Unfortunately, doctors who give an incorrect diagnosis or fail to provide the correct diagnosis within a timely manner are all too common in the healthcare industry.
+Unfortunately, doctors who give an incorrect diagnosis or fail to provide the correct diagnosis in a timely manner are all too common in the healthcare industry.

 - Misdiagnosis can cause a patient to undergo unnecessary treatment or take medication with adverse side effects.